 #3 First Impressions Are Hard To Change

 If your first conversation with someone is boring, you’re going to remember it.
 It takes a while, and a lot of personality, for that person to make up for their first impressions.
 This is the same with brands.
-If your logo and graphics are boring or too busy, it will take a lot more effort to get a potential client to visit your website or contact you.
-In a world where it’s easy to swipe from one brand to the next through social media, using fonts that entice the viewer is important, and turning them away through your choice of boring fonts for your graphics could cost you a lot.
+If your graphics are boring or busy, it will take more effort to get a potential client to contact you.
+In a world where it’s easy to swipe from one brand to the next, using the right fonts is important.
+Turning clients away through your choice of boring fonts for your graphics could cost you a lot.

-Whether you’re trying to build your company from the ground up by creating your logo or trying to tweak your brand by changing your social media graphics, these tips will help you along the way.
-Your readers want to see what your brand represents, and fonts are the best way to introduce them to your company’s personality.
-But remember, fonts will open the door of opportunity, but it’s up to you to maintain your brand’s image and keep the client happy!
+Whether you’re just starting your company or trying to tweak your brand, these tips will help you along the way.
+Your readers want to see what your brand represents.
+Fonts are the best way to introduce them to your company’s personality!
+But remember, fonts will open the door of opportunity, but it’s up to you to keep the client happy!

 Fonts are just a small, but important, step in building your brand – especially when it comes to social media.
-Your company’s identity is huge, and portraying that through your social media posts is vital in order to attract potential clients and create a successful business.
+Your company’s identity is huge.
+Portraying this through your social media posts is vital in order to attract potential clients and create a successful business.
 Are your social media posts accurately representing your brand?
 Contact us at tryhyperchat.com to discuss the best social media strategies for your brand!